 I thought of the slogan at La Casa de los Dioses: “The key to your essence is your presence.”
-And I thought about all the graffiti on the camino, and all the memorial crosses, and these rocks here, and the thousands of cairns.
+And I thought about all the graffiti on the Camino de Santiago, and all the memorial crosses, and these rocks here, and the thousands of cairns.

 We all really need other people to know we are there.
 Isn’t that the most basic, seemingly inane thing you see scratched into tables?
 “So-and-so was here.”
 If God’s name is a verb about being, relishing our own existence and asking that others witness it are acts that prove we are made in God’s image.
 Even if it makes for tacky picnic tables.